cloudmesh/classes/docs/source/lesson/prg/gitlab.rst

 Gitlab.1: Create a gitlab account

-Gitlab.2: Create a README.rst in your gitlab account with your information
+Gitlab.2: Create a README.md in your gitlab account with your information